jsh58/DMRfinder/README.md

 The parameters controlling the three-step process of combining CpG sites into regions are described below.
 Illustrative examples are provided in [Appendix A](#appA).
 <br><br>

-Step one is to determine the list of valid CpG sites that meet the coverage criteria defined by the two parameters `-r` and `-s`.
+Step one is to determine the list of valid CpG sites that meet the coverage criteria defined by the two parameters `-r` and `-s`:
 ```
     To consider a particular CpG:
       -r <int>    Min. number of counts at a position (def.
 3)